Vexareztheone/Vexareztheone/README.md

 - 💞️ I’m looking to collaborate on any projects that match my skills.
 - 📫 How to reach me - PM me.
 - 😄 Pronouns: -
-- ⚡ Fun fact: I've drank more beer than you can swim through.
+- ⚡ Fun fact: 1 million seconds is 11 days, but 1 billion seconds is 31 years!!

 <!---
 Vexareztheone/Vexareztheone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.